core-wg/href/draft-ietf-core-href.md

 There are syntactically valid CRIs and CRI references that cannot be converted into a URI or URI reference, respectively.

-For CRI references, this is acceptable -- they can be resolved still and result in a valid CRI that can be converted back.
+CRI references of this kind can be acceptable -- they still can be resolved and result in a valid full CRI that can be converted back.
 Examples of this are:

 * `[0, ["p"]]`: appends a slash and the path segment "p" to its base